bringauto/io-module/doc/IO_module_doc.md

  - button
     - number of presses

-Status is generated on Device and sent to Internal server (using Internal client api).
-The Fleet protocol ensures that the external app will receive the status.
+When Status is generated on any device, the input and output states are measured and directly written into Status.
+If a device has a button, the presses of the button are counted between Statuses and are included into Status.

 > Status implementation is generic.
 That means that the number of inputs and outputs is modifiable.
 This is achieved by using a C++ template (DeviceStatus class is the template).